Drinking Alcohol and Cholesterol Levels

 HDL removes cholesterol from cells that have accumulated too much.
 It then takes it to the liver for disposal.

 LDL moves cholesterol from the liver or small intestine to newly formed or growing cells.
 This is a necessary function.
 But too much cholesterol in the blood can build up and stick to the walls of the arteries.

 Regular moderate drinking raises the level of good cholesterol.
 At the same time, it lowers the level of bad cholesterol.
 The alcoholic beverages can be beer, wine or distilled spirits.
-Spirits are rum, tequila, whisky, vodka, etc.

 III.
-Sample Research on Alcohol and Cholesterol
+Research on Alcohol and Cholesterol

-The researchers conclusion was simple.
+Their conclusion was simple.
 “Alcohol consumption has a causal role in not only increasing HDL cholesterol levels but also decreasing LDL cholesterol levels.”1

 Drinking in moderation has a positive affect while smoking appears to have a negative affect on HDL levels.3

 IV.
 Resources on Alcohol and Cholesterol